 As you stand where the action would have taken place, your guide will help you gain a detailed understanding of what happened on that day.
 You can also find out more about the different cultural conflicts that led to the violent clash.

 When to visit the Battlefields

 You can visit the Battlefields at any time of year, with temperatures remaining pleasant even in winter.
 Bear in mind that rain is more likely between November and March.

-Our itineraries will give you suggestions for what is possible when you travel in the Battlefields, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in the Battlefields, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of the Battlefields

 - Thanda Safari Private Game Reserve 154 kilometers away

 - Phinda Private Game Reserve 182 kilometers away